tilmantroester/bayesian_statistical_methods/syllabus.md

 - Show that the function that minimises the L_1 loss is the median
 - Implement neural density estimation

-# 11. Gaussian processes and random fields
+# 11. Gaussian processes
 Notebook: `lectures/gaussian_processes.ipynb`
 - WIP

-# 12. Recap
+# 12. Gaussian random fields & recap
 Notebook: `lectures/recap.ipynb`
 - Recap of the course